Andrei-Aksionov/Weaviate-demo/src/data/README.md

         return id
     ```

 3. Function thats adds reference to batch.
-As in case of this project each article references to it's author and each author references to written articles cross-references have to be created:
+As in case of this project each article references to it's author and each author references to written articles , so cross-references have to be created:

     ```python
     def add_reference(batch: weaviate.client.Batch, article_id: str, author_id: str) -> None: